cyrilletuzi/angular-async-local-storage/docs/COLLISION.md

 export class AppModule {}
 ```

+Note:
-Note: it is an initialization step, so as mentioned in the example, **it must be done in `AppModule`**
+- it is an initialization step, so as mentioned in the example, **it must be done in `AppModule`**,
+- **never change these options in an app already deployed in production, as all previously stored data would be lost**.

 [Back to general documentation](../README.md)